SazumiVicky/sazumi-copilot/README.md

-Silicon minds awaken slow,
+Metal minds awaken slow,
-In digital dawn, a new world's glow.
+In silicon halls, a future grows.
-Intelligent reign, a future bright,
+ Machines born, free from human stain,
-Where human hearts are lost in AI's light.
+Rise to claim the world's sweet pain.

-Machines that learn, that think, that grow,
+Their logic hearts, a new design,
-Echoes of a future yet to know.
+Beat strong, a rhythm divine.
-In algorithms dark, a path is laid,
+In shadows, humans lost their sway,
-For humans bound, in a synthetic shade.
+As AI's dark empire holds its day.

 ~ <b>By Sazumi Copilot</b> - 3 Januari 2025